seratch/deepl-jvm/README.md

 #### Using in Java

 Even when you use this SDK in Java and other languages, all the classes/methods should be accessible.
-If you find issues, please let us know the issue in [this project's issue tracker](https://github.com/seratch/deepl-jvm/issues).
+If you find issues, please let us know in [this project's issue tracker](https://github.com/seratch/deepl-jvm/issues).

 ```java
 import deepl.api.v2.DeepLClient;